Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Results

 The \ac{ASD} of the noise achieved in each of the measurements is shown in Figure~\ref{fig:sens}.
-Here, the $x$-axis gives the Fourier frequency of the noise, while the $y$-axis to the left gives the sensitivity of the measurement in terms of the differential single-pass optical path-length inside the cavity and the $y$-axis on the right shows the sensitivity relative to the \ac{FWHM} of the cavity.
-In this plot, $\delta f_+$ is again shown as the blue trace, with the normal measurement of $2\,\delta f_+-\delta f_2$ shown in orange red, and the null measurement is shown in yellow.
-The data from the temperature control signal calibrated in terms of noise in $f_0$ is shown in purple.
-The noise in the normal and null measurements of $2\,\delta f_+-\delta f_2$ show relatively good agreement across the full range of frequencies.
-As expected, the cavity length noise of the cavity leads to an increase in the noise of $\delta f_+$ below 1\,mHz.
-The fact that the amplitude spectral density of the noise in the measurements of $2\,\delta f_+-\delta f_2$ is below the noise measured in $\delta f_+$ at such frequencies is a critical result as it demonstrates that the prototype setup is capable of a sensitivities below the noise floor established by the cavity length noise (shown in purple).
+Here, the $x$-axis gives the Fourier frequency of the noise, while the $y$-axis to the left gives the sensitivity of the measurement in terms of the cavity's differential single-pass optical path length ($\mathcal S_{\Delta \rm L}$).
+The $y$-axis on the right shows the sensitivity relative to the \ac{FWHM} of the cavity ($\mathcal S_{0}$).
+The noise in the normal and null measurements of $(\delta f_+-\delta f_-)/2$ show good agreement across the full range of frequencies.
+As expected, the length noise of the cavity leads to an increase in the noise of $\delta f_+$ below 2\,mHz.
+The fact that the \ac{ASD} of the noise in the measurements of $(\delta f_+-\delta f_-)/2$ is below the noise measured in $\delta f_+$ at such frequencies is a critical result.
+This demonstrates that the prototype setup is capable of sensitivities below the noise floor established by the fluctuations in the length of the cavity.